 Cordyceps are widely known for boosting athletic performance.
 Research shows cordyceps increase the production of adenosine triphosphate (ATP), which is a primary source of energy for our cells, especially muscles.
 In fact, several studies show that both athletes and non-athletes see a drastic increase in endurance and physical abilities after consuming cordyceps.
 To top it all off - they’re considered a natural anti-inflammatory - which can help your body fight off injury and infection.

 Chaga mushrooms may look like burnt charcoal on the outside, but on the inside?
 That’s where the real magic is!
 According to the “International Journal of Biological Macromolecules,” a Chaga polysaccharide has “strong antioxidant activity for scavenging free radicals.”
 This means Chaga is a powerful fighter against health-damaging cells, chemicals, and pollutants.

 And because Chaga mushrooms promote the formation of cytokines (the immune system’s chemical messengers) they also help boost your immune system – making it easier for you to fight off infections, bacteria, and viruses.

-Chaga is one of the 6 ingredients in our new superfood mix Super Brew.
+Chaga is one of the 6 ingredients in the Super Brew mix.
 Together with high-quality organic lupins, black tea, coconut milk and sea salt, you can make the switch to coffee quite enjoyable .
 Enjoy a nutritive alternative to coffee to create a healthier brewing ritual!

 Stressed out?
 Reishi mushrooms can help!